§ 6001. Availability of remedy

 C. Complained in writing or made a written request, in good faith, to the landlord or the landlord’s agent to make repairs on the premises as required by any applicable building, housing or sanitary code, or by section 6021, or as required by the rental agreement between the parties;

-F. Prior to being served with an eviction notice, provided the landlord or the landlord’s agent with notice that the tenant or tenant’s minor child is a victim.
+F. Prior to being served with an eviction notice, provided the landlord or the landlord’s agent with notice that the tenant or tenant’s minor child is a victim; or

-If an action of forcible entry and detainer is brought for failure to pay rent or for causing substantial damage to the premises, the presumption of retaliation does not apply, unless the tenant has asserted a right pursuant to section 6026.
+If an action of forcible entry and detainer is brought for any reason set forth in section 6002, subsection 1 or for violation of a lease provision, the presumption of retaliation does not apply, unless the tenant has asserted a right pursuant to section 6026.

 No writ of possession may issue in the absence of rebuttal of the presumption of retaliation.